neilenns-projects/zse-training-academy/content/developing-s1/m1-welcome-to-zse/airspace-classes/index.md

 Class B airspace surrounds the busiest airports.
 VFR aircraft are allowed, but **must be explicitly cleared into the airspace** by ATC.
 IFR aircraft must have an operable VOR/TACAN receiver or RNAV system.
 All aircraft must have **two-way radio contact** with ATC (which they probably have if they got a clearance) and a **Mode C transponder**.

 Class B airspace is depicted on VFR charts with thick blue lines.
-The extents vary based on each airport, but the ceiling is generally up to 10,000 feet.The altitude limits are depicted in the same blue color.
+The extents vary based on each airport, but the ceiling is generally up to 10,000 feet.
+The altitude limits are depicted in the same blue color.
 The chart excerpt on the right depicts three different areas with different altitude limits in hundreds of feet.

 {{< figure src="class-b.png" alt="Section of a chart depicting Class B airspace" caption="Class B airspace" >}}